SQream/sqream_docs/connecting_to_sqream/client_drivers/jdbc/index.rst

 Prepared Statement Limitations
 ---------------------------
-* Prepared Statement do not support the use of :ref:`keywords_and_identifiers` as input parameters
+* Prepared Statement do not support the use of :ref:`keywords_and_identifiers` as input parameters.
 * ``SELECT``, ``UPDATE`` and ``DELETE`` statements require the use of ``add_batch`` prior to each execution.